jrdnbrkfld/PP1-silver-street/README.md

     * In the GitHub repository, navigate to the settings tab.
     * From the source section drop-down menu, select the Main Branch.
     * After the main branch has been selected, the page provided the link to the completed website.

+***

+## Credits

+I'd like to thank my mentor Ronan McClelland for motivation and guidance throughout my project.